The problem with fresh Brahmi is that it’s quite bitter that is why I chose to making this recipe using basil AND Brahmi.

 You can use this brahmi pesto for sandwiches, pasta, lasagna, dip, or any other way you can think of!

 So where do you get fresh brahmi from?
 It’s obviously not an ingredient you’re likely to find at your local grocery store – except maybe if you live in India or Asia, it appears to be available over there.

-Elsewhere in the world, you may have to grow your own if you’d like fresh brahmi.
-I wrote a bit about growing brahmi in this post – it’s really quite easy to grow.
+Elsewhere in the world, you may have to grow your own if you’d like fresh Brahmi.
+It’s really quite easy to grow.
 The hardest part is finding seeds or a seedling!
-But here are some sources where you can find your own brahmi:
+But here are some sources where you can find your own Brahmi:

 United States: Strictly Medicinal Seeds

 United Kingdom: Amazon

 - 1 cup cashews, soaked overnight and drained

 - 1/2 packed cup basil leaves